blckbx/lnd-hybrid-mode/README.md

 2. ping port 9999 from the internet
 ````

-5. Killswitch (depends on VPN client): Exclude Tor process from VPN traffic by VPN client or UFW
+5. Split-Tunneling: Exclude Tor process from VPN traffic by VPN client or UFW/iptables

 Most VPNs route all traffic through their network to protect against data leakage.
 In this case Tor traffic should be excluded from the VPN network because it is anonymized per se plus we want to add redundancy of connectivity and make use of lower clearnet responding times for faster htlc processing.
-Killswitch can be applied using UFW as well.
-To do so, please follow [this guide](https://www.comparitech.com/blog/vpn-privacy/how-to-make-a-vpn-kill-switch-in-linux-with-ufw).If your VPN client supports command line input, excluding the Tor process could be handled like this:
+Split-tunneling can be applied using UFW or iptables as well.
+To do so, please follow [this guide](https://www.comparitech.com/blog/vpn-privacy/how-to-make-a-vpn-kill-switch-in-linux-with-ufw).If your VPN client supports command line input, excluding the Tor process could be handled like this (e.g. mullvad cli):
 ````
-pgrep -x tor // returns pid of tor process
-<vpn cli split-tunnel command> pid add $(pgrep -x tor) // optional step: if VPN provider supports CLI this step can be automated in a script, e.g. after Tor or node restart
+pgrep -x tor // returns pid of tor process mullvad split-tunnel pid add $(pgrep -x tor) // optional step: if VPN provider supports CLI this step can be automated in a script, e.g. after Tor restart
 ````

 6. Restart LND and watch logs for errors (adjust to your setup)